fennifith/Crasher/README.md

  Crasher is a library built to allow users to easily send stack traces and useful device info to developers without the use of third party services.
+For demonstration purposes, sample APKs can be downloaded [here](https://github.com/TheAndroidMaster/Crasher/releases).

 ## Screenshots